 What You Should Bring to Bring Your Own Big Wheel

 Easter provides an embarrassment of activities in San Francisco.
-There's the Union Street Easter Parade and Spring Celebration, the Hunky Jesus contest in Golden Gate Park, Giants versus the Rockies at AT&T Park, and the Bring Your Own Big Wheel Race (BYOBW) in Potrero Hill.
+There's the Union Street Easter Parade and Spring Celebration, the Hunky Jesus contest in Dolores Park, and the Bring Your Own Big Wheel Race (BYOBW) in Potrero Hill.

 If you fail to plan for BYOBW, you could find yourself at the top of a winding hill without a steed to carry you through the crooks and turns of holiday racing greatness.
 While there's still time to purchase the essentials. here's a shopping list including all the things you need for the big event.

-- Big Wheel: Organizers ask that you only bring plastic Big Wheels with plastic wheels.
+Big Wheel: Organizers ask that you only bring plastic Big Wheels with plastic wheels.
 Racing rigs cannot have exposed metal spokes, pegs, or wood that could impale racers or fellow riders.
 If your ride has spokes or sharp bits, you need to tape it up before you ride.
 Locally, your options for buying a ride are limited.
-There are a few available on Craigslist, or you can try Toys R Us in San Rafael (600 Francisco Boulevard) or San Mateo (2270 Bridgepointe Parkway).
-The San Mateo store is larger, so it's probably a better bet.
-Target locations in Colma, Daly City, Alameda, Emeryville, and Tanforan have this basic Radio Flyer option in stock on sale for $33.
+There are a few available on Craigslist.
+Target locations in Richmond, San Rafael, Pinole, and Hayward have this basic Radio Flyer option in stock for $39.
 It meets the criteria and it's prime for decoration.
-If you prefer to have something delivered to your home, Amazon has options under $50 that are available with free one-day shipping.
+If you prefer to have something delivered to your home, Amazon has options under $50 that are available with free one-day shipping, or this Fisher-Price model on Prime Now for $44.

-- Work Gloves: Your ride will be smoother if you use your hands on turns, and gloves will help prevent them from getting scraped on the pavement.
+Work Gloves: Your ride will be smoother if you use your hands on turns, and gloves will help prevent them from getting scraped on the pavement.
 Local hardware stores should have work gloves, or you can order this pair for less than $10.
-(There's free same-day delivery with a purchase of at least $35.)

-- Water Bottle: Due to space limitations, BYOBW is intentionally small, and there are no vendors.
+Water Bottle: Due to space limitations, BYOBW is intentionally small, and there are no vendors.
 There's currently rain in Sunday's forecast, but you should bring water, just in case.
 If you prefer other beverages in your bottle, consider a S'well.
 It will keep hot liquids hot for up to 12 hours and cold liquids cold for up to 24 hours.
-S'well isn't sold on Amazon, but you can almost always find them at the Cole Hardware locations around town.
+S'well isn't sold on Amazon, but you can find them at Cole Hardware locations around town and Nordstrom.

-- Raincoat with a hood: This is no place for an umbrella.
-The BYOBW sidelines are packed, so bring a raincoat with a hood if you're worried about staying dry in the rain.
+Raincoat with a hood: With any luck, the race course will be awash in sunlight.
+If there are showers in the forecast, this is no place for an umbrella.
+The BYOBW sidelines are packed, so bring a raincoat with a hood if you're worried about staying dry.

 In order to race, you will need to register and sign a liability waiver either in advance or on site.
 Technically, the event is free, but the organizers front the costs for the race out of pocket, and suggest you make a $5 donation.
 For more information on BYOBW, or to make a donation to support the event, check out BringYourOwnBigWheel.com.